College of Agricultural Sciences

 Discover What It's Like to Study at McNeese

 I grew up watching Steve Irwin on TV, and I kept thinking to myself, ‘That would be cool to go…Read More

 What is CAMPP?

-Located in Lacassine, this 7,350-square-foot facility is a satellite campus that is used to conduct applied research related to agricultural sciences and to support workforce development by preparing students for a wide variety of jobs in agricultural and food science.
+CAMPP is a satellite campus of McNeese where students learn how to conduct applied research related to agricultural sciences.
+At CAMPP, students also prepare for a wide variety of careers in agriculture, food science and food service.

-- The Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredits the dietetic concentration in
+- Our nutrition and dietetics program has additional accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND).